msyamkumar/cs220-f20-projects/lab-p1/README.md

 ```

 Here are a few things to ponder/try about this program:
-1. can you beat the program?
+1. Can you beat the program?
-2. what happens if you try to cheat?
+2. What happens if you try to cheat?
-3. can you exit before losing by typing "q"?
+3. Can you exit before losing by typing "q"?
 What about a capital "Q"?

 Congrats on finishing your first CS 220 lab!